Q1: How to configure the planning calendar for the ATP calculation where goods are shipped every other working day?

 M R P

-Q12: We have a lot size procedure here which is creating more order proposals.
-How do you set the limit value for maximum number of MRP order proposals per date in IMG?
+Q12: We have a lot of size procedure here which is creating more order proposals.
+How do you set the limit value for the maximum number of MRP order proposals per date in IMG?

 Ans: Under customization, try materials management->consumption based planning->maintain all plants

 Q13: What is the difference between "planned consumption" and "Unplanned consumption"?
 Can safety stock calculation be done on either of these?

 Ans: While customizing movement types (OMJJ) it is defined as to which set of consumption values gets posted during the material movement.
 For some, it may always be the total consumption and for some, it is always the unplanned one and for some, it is dependent on whether the issues were done with reference to a reservation ie., a planned consumption.
 The way these consumption values are taken into account in MRP is defined in the customizing of MRP types.

 - For Reorder point planning (VM) the total consumption is used to calculate the safety stock and the reorder point.